Dan-Buck/kivi-timer/README.md

 - The **transit area** screen can be accessed at `/transit`.

 ### Operational Workflow
-- From the control screen enter your round settings
+- From the control screen enter your round settings.
 - Then upload 1 or 2 athlete .csv files without column headers, formatted as below (via Save As .CSV):
+    ```
     Athlete ID 1,Athlete Name 1
     Athlete ID 2,Athlete Name 2
     Athlete ID 3,Athlete Name 3
+    ```
-- Finally hit "Reset" which will queue the athletes and timers for all screens
+- Finally hit "Reset" which will queue the athletes and timers for all screens.
-- Now hitting "Start/Resume" will lead with a 5s countdown then immediately into the round timer
+- Now hitting "Start/Resume" will lead with a 5s countdown then immediately into the round timer.
-- It is good practice to click "Clear Athete Data" between rounds if not restarting the server
+- It is good practice to click "Clear Athete Data" between rounds if not restarting the server.
-- Use the "Place Athlete" feature only if needed to resume a round that was interrupted by server outage
+- Use the "Place Athlete" feature only if needed to resume a round that was interrupted by server outage.

 ## Ngrok Setup